7 Strategies for Making the Most of Brown’s Video Introduction

 Here is what the school itself has to say about the opportunity that the Brown video introduction provides to applying students:

-“As with any aspect of the admission process, there is no specific topic or format we are hoping to see in your video introduction.
-Perhaps you’ll take us on a tour of your hometown, or talk to us about your favorite place.
-You might share a time that you were moved by music or art, or tell us about something you could talk about for hours.
-Maybe you’ll discuss how your friends would describe you, or how you feel about the Oxford comma.
-You could describe how you were influenced by a book that changed your perspective, or you could let us know what makes you happy.
-This is absolutely not an exhaustive list, and you are welcome to discuss any of these topics or anything else that will allow us to get to know you better.
+You could describe how you were influenced by a book that changed your perspective, or let us know what makes you happy.
+This is not an exhaustive list, and you are welcome to discuss any of these topics or anything else that will allow us to get to know you better.
 No two Brown students have the same story, and we don’t expect that any two video introductions will either.”

 • Your video should begin with you in front of the camera saying, “Hi, my name is [insert name] from [high school].”
-After that, what you choose to say and how you choose to say it is up to you.
+After that, what you choose to say and how you say it is up to you.
 Simple and unrehearsed is fine, and you are welcome to be creative.

 • We recommend you dress casually as you would for a school day or school event.

 • Videos will not be evaluated for production quality; we recommend sitting in front of your laptop/camera/tablet/phone and speaking directly to the audience.
-Make certain you are visible and audible during your video.
+Make sure you are visible and audible during your video.
 Check the lighting and listen to your video after you have recorded it to ensure you are happy with the final product before submitting it.

 • Limit your video to no more than two minutes.